askforalfred/alfred/models/README.md

 # Models

-We provide PyTorch code and pre-trained models for baseline seq2seq models describe in the paper.
+We provide PyTorch code and pre-trained models for baseline seq2seq models described in the paper.

 ![](../media/model.png)